groonga/gcs.groonga.org/docs/tutorial/index.md

 ## Summary

-Groonga CloudSearch is an Amazon CloudSearch compatible open source full text search service.
+Groonga CloudSearch is an Amazon CloudSearch compatible open source full text search server.
 Groonga CloudSearch provides Amazon CloudSearch compatible API.
 You don't need to pay any fee, register any sites and buy a new server to use Groonga CloudSearch.
 You can try Amazon CloudSearch compatible API on your computer and develop